 The testing was completed in accordance with United States Environmental Protection Agency (USEPA) Reference Methods 1 through 4, 18, and 21.
-The testing was conducted on February 19, 2015, and consisted of completion of the LDAR assessments and three 60-minute test runs to measure BTEX.
+On March 4, 2015, testing was conducted at Muttonville and consisted of completion of the LDAR assessment and three 60-minute test runs to measure BTEX.